 - First, the stud will mount the dam and will penetrate her.

 - Once the male’s penis is correctly inserted, he will turn around to start the breeding tie.

 Both hind ends touch each other and this position is often very uncomfortable for both partners.
 The tie will stop only once the male’s penis becomes unswollen.

 The part worrying most new breeders is that the breeding tie can last for several dozens of minutes, during which the bitch may want to run away.
 This would be disastrous as the dam would end up dragging the male and it would cause serious damage to either one of them.

 This rarely happens as Nature did things well but be aware that it might occur and you should definitely be around in order to calm your bitch if she seems to get anxious.
 Do not intervene if everything is going according to plan; just approach them if there is a high risk of injury.

 You can learn how the coitus between two dogs develops on our dog breeding timeline.

 How long is the pregnancy of a dog?

 The gestation period in dogs lasts between 58 and 68 days, with an average of 63 days or roughly two months.
-The breed, size and type of your female dog does not matter; your bitch should still give birth to her litter of puppies in the aforementioned timeframe.
+The breed, size, and type of your female dog does not matter; your bitch should still give birth to her litter of puppies in the aforementioned timeframe.

 Obviously, a vet should monitor your female’s gestation just to know how many puppies she is carrying and to make sure she is perfectly coping with her pregnancy.
-Closer to the delivery day, your bitch will suddenly drop her rectal temperature which will be a sign of imminent labour.
+Closer to the delivery day, your bitch will suddenly drop her rectal temperature which will be a sign of imminent labor.